DataFabricRus/textfile-utils/README.md

 ## TextFile Utils

+Contains following utils:

-- sorting large text files without additional memory and diskspace
+- sorting large text files with memory O(1) and no additional diskspace
+- inserting at the beginning of file
 - binary search in sorted file